 (4)Choose the finishing coat you want to apply and apply it.

-When doing a finishing job, always remember do it where there is plenty of natural light.
+When doing a finishing a painting and decorating project, always remember do it where there is plenty of natural light.
 This makes it easier for you to see any dips or spots that you may have missed before the new coat dries.